 You can find a bunch of different podcast charts and resources online.
 On Apple Podcasts, for example, you can find lists of top podcasts in different countries and categories.
 Discovering new trends in the podcasting scene can help you generate new podcast ideas for your own show.

-Sure, the top of those lists can often just include the usual suspects and super popular shows, but the new and noteworthy shows or trending topics can really help find the upcoming ones.
-Search for active podcasts that have an interesting angle in terms of content, format, release schedule, involved guests/hosts and so on.
+Sure, the top of those lists can often include the usual suspects, but the new and noteworthy shows (and fast-rising categories) can help you spot what’s up next.
+Look for active podcasts that have an interesting angle in content, format, release schedule, and guests/hosts.

 Choosing the Right Podcast Format